How Much You Need to Live in Mexico as an Expat in 2022

 Mexico is one of the first countries that retirees, expats, and digital nomads from North America think of when searching for countries with low costs of living.

 Also, since Mexico borders America, moving there is easy for Americans.
-There are direct flights from Mexico’s largest cities to many big cities in the U.S. and Canada that are affordable too.
+Besides, there are direct flights from Mexico’s largest cities to many big cities in the U.S. and Canada that are affordable too.

 However, most expats move to the county because of the low cost of living.